shrinerb/shrine/doc/multiple_files.md

-You can then use a generic JavaScript file upload library like [jQuery-File-Upload], [Dropzone] or [FineUploader] to asynchronously upload each the selected files to your app or an external service.
-See the `direct_upload` plugin, and [Direct Uploads to S3] guide for more details.
+You can then use a generic JavaScript file upload library like [jQuery-File-Upload], [Dropzone] or [FineUploader] to asynchronously upload each of the selected files to your app or to an external service.
+See the `upload_endpoint` and `presign_endpoint` plugins, and [Direct Uploads to S3] guide for more details.

 After each upload finishes, you can generate a nested hash for the new associated record, and write the uploaded file JSON to the attachment field: